darknoon/fluid-notebook/README.md

 Initially, it is based on the observable parser and runtime and integrates with the forthcoming VSCode native notebook support.

+** This branch requires compiling the latest master version of VSCode from source as of 20 May 2020 **

 ## Features

 - [x] Run node js code